aughey/aughey.github.io/README.md

 # [Rosati-Kain 2019 I/ITSEC Trip](IITSEC_rk/README.md)

-In 2019, I helped arrange for two students from Rosati-Kain high school to attend the [I/ITSEC conference](https://www.iitsec.org/) in
+In 2019, I helped arrange and mentor two students from Rosati-Kain high school to attend the [I/ITSEC conference](https://www.iitsec.org/) in
 Orlando Florida.
-This was an amazing experience for all.
+This effort was a special event within the Rosati-Kain coding club.

 ![alt text](IITSEC_rk/20181126_185104.jpg)